American Equity Investment Life Holding (AEL) Expected to Announce Quarterly Sales of $514.11 Million

-Wall Street analysts forecast that American Equity Investment Life Holding (NYSE:AEL) will report $514.11 million in sales for the current fiscal quarter, Zacks reports.
-Three analysts have issued estimates for American Equity Investment Life’s earnings, with the highest sales estimate coming in at $519.67 million and the lowest estimate coming in at $510.80 million.
-American Equity Investment Life reported sales of $485.60 million in the same quarter last year, which indicates a positive year-over-year growth rate of 5.9%.
-The business is expected to issue its next quarterly earnings results on Wednesday, May 2nd.
+Brokerages expect that American Equity Investment Life Holding (NYSE:AEL) will report sales of $514.11 million for the current fiscal quarter, Zacks reports.
+Three analysts have made estimates for American Equity Investment Life’s earnings, with the highest sales estimate coming in at $519.67 million and the lowest estimate coming in at $510.80 million.
+American Equity Investment Life reported sales of $485.60 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 5.9%.
+The firm is expected to announce its next quarterly earnings report on Wednesday, May 2nd.

-On average, analysts expect that American Equity Investment Life will report full year sales of $514.11 million for the current fiscal year, with estimates ranging from $2.07 billion to $2.13 billion.
-For the next year, analysts forecast that the business will post sales of $2.19 billion per share, with estimates ranging from $2.13 billion to $2.27 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of analysts that cover American Equity Investment Life.
+On average, analysts expect that American Equity Investment Life will report full-year sales of $514.11 million for the current year, with estimates ranging from $2.07 billion to $2.13 billion.
+For the next fiscal year, analysts expect that the company will report sales of $2.19 billion per share, with estimates ranging from $2.13 billion to $2.27 billion.
+Zacks Investment Research’s sales calculations are an average based on a survey of sell-side analysts that that provide coverage for American Equity Investment Life.

-Several equities research analysts have recently issued reports on the stock.
-ValuEngine upgraded shares of American Equity Investment Life from a “buy” rating to a “strong-buy” rating in a research note on Friday, February 2nd.
-Royal Bank of Canada restated a “buy” rating and issued a $35.00 price objective on shares of American Equity Investment Life in a research note on Friday, December 8th.
-B. Riley raised their price objective on shares of American Equity Investment Life from $26.00 to $30.00 and gave the stock a “neutral” rating in a research note on Wednesday, December 6th.
-SunTrust Banks restated a “buy” rating and issued a $38.00 price objective on shares of American Equity Investment Life in a research note on Friday, February 9th.
-Finally, UBS assumed coverage on shares of American Equity Investment Life in a research note on Friday, March 2nd.
-They issued a “sell” rating and a $30.00 price objective on the stock.
-One analyst has rated the stock with a sell rating, four have assigned a hold rating and five have issued a buy rating to the company’s stock.
-The stock currently has an average rating of “Hold” and an average target price of $30.88.
+AEL has been the subject of several research reports.
+ValuEngine cut American Equity Investment Life from a “strong-buy” rating to a “buy” rating in a research report on Friday, December 29th.
+SunTrust Banks reissued a “buy” rating and issued a $38.00 price objective on shares of American Equity Investment Life in a research report on Friday, February 9th.
+Finally, UBS initiated coverage on American Equity Investment Life in a research report on Friday, March 2nd.
+They issued a “sell” rating and a $30.00 price objective for the company.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and five have assigned a buy rating to the company’s stock.
+The company has an average rating of “Hold” and a consensus target price of $30.88.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-FDx Advisors Inc. acquired a new stake in American Equity Investment Life during the third quarter worth $771,000.
-Swiss National Bank lifted its holdings in shares of American Equity Investment Life by 1.8% during the fourth quarter.
-Swiss National Bank now owns 142,200 shares of the financial services provider’s stock valued at $4,370,000 after acquiring an additional 2,500 shares during the period.
-Pacific Grove Capital LP lifted its holdings in shares of American Equity Investment Life by 363.5% during the third quarter.
-Pacific Grove Capital LP now owns 86,902 shares of the financial services provider’s stock valued at $2,527,000 after acquiring an additional 68,152 shares during the period.
-Los Angeles Capital Management & Equity Research Inc. bought a new position in shares of American Equity Investment Life during the third quarter valued at $1,056,000.
-Finally, Allianz Asset Management GmbH lifted its holdings in shares of American Equity Investment Life by 60.6% during the third quarter.
-Allianz Asset Management GmbH now owns 262,451 shares of the financial services provider’s stock valued at $7,632,000 after acquiring an additional 99,074 shares during the period.
-Hedge funds and other institutional investors own 93.49% of the company’s stock.

-TRADEMARK VIOLATION WARNING: This piece was published by Macon Daily and is the sole property of of Macon Daily.
-If you are reading this piece on another publication, it was illegally copied and republished in violation of United States and international trademark & copyright laws.
-The legal version of this piece can be accessed at https://macondaily.com/2018/04/04/american-equity-investment-life-holding-ael-expected-to-announce-quarterly-sales-of-514-11-million-updated-updated.html.
+COPYRIGHT VIOLATION NOTICE: “American Equity Investment Life Holding (AEL) Expected to Announce Quarterly Sales of $514.11 Million” was published by Macon Daily and is the property of of Macon Daily.
+If you are accessing this story on another website, it was illegally stolen and republished in violation of US & international copyright and trademark law.
+The correct version of this story can be read at https://macondaily.com/2018/04/08/american-equity-investment-life-holding-ael-expected-to-announce-quarterly-sales-of-514-11-million.html.

 American Equity Investment Life Holding Company, through its subsidiaries, provides life insurance products and services in the United States.
 The company issues fixed index and rate annuities; and single premium immediate annuities, as well as life insurance products.
 The company markets its products through various distribution channels, including national marketing organizations, broker/dealers, banks, and registered investment advisors.